 As a hunter, we all know that the primary weapon of choice and ammo is essential to every hunt (unless you are planning to wrestler a duck down).
 But what else is on your essential hunting gear list that you would bring (or gift) to a big hunt?

-What accessories, unique clothing, and other essentials would you pack?
+What accessories (such as their favorite bolts and broadheads when they go hunting), unique clothing, and other essentials would you pack?
 We wanted to find out and so we asked the top hunting experts the following question:

 At Average Outdoorsman we are everyday people who love, respect and enjoy outdoor activities whenever we can.
 As a visitor and a customer you can expect Average Outdoorsman to bring you educational and informational news and articles about all outdoors activities.
 We will also bring you product reviews on several different types of outdoor products.

 Average Outdoorsman was born from the original site of Average Hunter.
 The continued growth and popularity lead to the need for upgrading the site for greater customer satisfaction.
 We were able to add forums and photo galleries for a more follower friendly and interactive website.

 Item #1 - A good knife